1st Lithuanian Dragoon Regiment: Formation

-When general von Wuthenau died in 1727, the regiment was divided in two regiments, which were that of von Cosel and von Dockum.
+When General von Wuthenau died in 1727, the regiment was divided into two regiments, which were that of von Cosel and von Dockum.
 The regiment von Cosel maintained the same uniform and was assigned all of the same garrisons except Tilsit.
-The dragoon regiment von Dockum remained in Tilsit with its five squadrons and received white coats with red embroidering.
-After a year, the regiment received silver timpani.
-The dragoon regiment von Dockum was later called the 7th Dragoon regiment.
+The Dragoon Regiment von Dockum remained in Tilsit with its 5 squadrons and received white coats with red embroidery and received silver timpani the next year.
+The Dragoon Regiment von Dockum was later called the 7th Dragoon Regiment.